Using Maps - Experience Summary

 Student Activity

-Students examine a satellite image of farmland in Haskell County, Kansas and respond to a word cloud prompt describing what they think the image shows.
-They then read an explanation of the image and learn how satellite and aerial photos support modern cartography.
-Next, they view the slideshow What Is GIS? to explore how Geographic Information Systems are used, and share something new they learned about GIS in a collaborative table.
-Students study a layered GIS-generated topographic map of part of Athens County, Ohio and identify its layers.
-They then complete a second table by proposing four layers they would include if mapping their own neighborhood.
-Finally, they read about the Global Positioning System and use the article What Is GPS? to inform a discussion wall post explaining how GPS has changed society, followed by replying to classmates with questions or positive comments.
+Students examine a satellite image of farmland in Haskell County, Kansas and respond in a word cloud with what they think the image shows.
+They then read an explanation of how satellite and aerial photography support modern cartography and view the slideshow What Is GIS? to learn how Geographic Information Systems analyze layered geographic data.
+Students share one thing they learned about GIS in a class table, study a layered GIS-generated topographic map of part of Athens County, Ohio, and identify possible layers they would include if mapping their own neighborhood.
+Next, they read about the Global Positioning System and use the article What Is GPS? to understand how GPS works and who controls it, then post to a discussion wall about how GPS has changed society and reply to classmates’ posts.

 Teacher Moves